CampaignChain/campaignchain-docs/administrator/installation/ce.rst

 Community Edition (CE)
 ======================

-The Community Edition has all basic modules included and you can easily add more of them inside the application.
+The CampaignChain Community Edition has all basic modules included and you can easily add more of them inside the application.

 0. Preparation
 --------------